Assessing Cognitive Impairment in Older Patients

 Read tips on Talking with Older Patients About Cognitive Problems.

 Pharmacological treatment options for Alzheimer’s-related memory loss and other cognitive symptoms are limited, and none can stop or reverse the course of the disease.
 However, assessing cognitive impairment and identifying its cause, particularly at an early stage, offers several benefits.

-The U.S. Preventive Services Task Force, in its recent review and recommendation regarding routine screening for cognitive impairment, noted that “although the overall evidence on routine screening is insufficient, clinicians should remain alert to early signs or symptoms of cognitive impairment (for example, problems with memory or language) and evaluate as appropriate.”(11) A Dementia Screening Indicator can help guide clinician decisions about when it may be appropriate to screen for cognitive impairment in the primary care setting.(12)
+The U.S. Preventive Services Task Force, in its 2014 review and recommendation regarding routine screening for cognitive impairment, noted that “although the overall evidence on routine screening is insufficient, clinicians should remain alert to early signs or symptoms of cognitive impairment (for example, problems with memory or language) and evaluate as appropriate.”(11) A Dementia Screening Indicator can help guide clinician decisions about when it may be appropriate to screen for cognitive impairment in the primary care setting.(12)

 Assessment for cognitive impairment can be performed at any visit but is now a required component of the Medicare Annual Wellness Visit (PDF, 565K).(4),(13) Coverage for wellness and, importantly, for follow-up visits is available to any patient who has had Medicare Part B coverage for at least 12 months.

 Positive screening results warrant further evaluation.
 A combination of cognitive testing and information from a person who has frequent contact with the patient, such as a spouse or other care provider, is the best way to more fully assess cognitive impairment.(14)

 A primary care provider may conduct an evaluation or refer to a specialist such as a geriatrician, neurologist, geriatric psychiatrist, or neuropsychologist.
 If available, a local memory disorders clinic or Alzheimer’s Disease Center may also accept referrals.